Persecution of Christians: Japan

 Tokugawa Ieyasu assumed control over Japan in 1600.
 Like Toyotomi Hideyoshi, he disliked Christian activities in Japan.
 The Tokugawa shogunate finally decided to ban Catholicism in 1614, and in the mid-17th century it demanded the expulsion of all European missionaries and the execution of all converts.
 This marked the end of open Christianity in Japan.
 The Shimabara Rebellion, led by a young Japanese Christian boy named Amakusa Shirō Tokisada, took place in 1637.
 After the Hara Castle fell, the shogunate's forces beheaded an estimated 37,000 rebels and sympathizers.
 Amakusa Shirō's severed head was taken to Nagasaki for public display, and the entire complex at Hara Castle was burned to the ground and buried together with the bodies of all the dead.

 Many of the Christians in Japan continued for two centuries to maintain their religion as Kakure Kirishitan, or hidden Christians, without any priests or pastors.
 Some of those who were killed for their Faith are venerated as the Martyrs of Japan.

 Christianity was later allowed during the Meiji era.
 The Meiji Constitution of 1890 introduced separation of church and state and permitted freedom of religion.

 Kingdom of Mysore

 Muslim Tipu Sultan, the ruler of the Kingdom of Mysore, took action against the Mangalorean Catholic community from Mangalore and the South Canara district on the southwestern coast of India.
 Tipu was widely reputed to be anti-Christian.
 He took Mangalorean Catholics into captivity at Seringapatam on 24 February 1784 and released them on 4 May 1799.

 Soon after the Treaty of Mangalore in 1784, Tipu gained control of Canara.
 He issued orders to seize the Christians in Canara, confiscate their estates, and deport them to Seringapatam, the capital of his empire, through the Jamalabad fort route.
 There were no priests among the captives.
 Together with Fr.
-Miranda, all the 21 arrested priests were issued orders of expulsion to Goa, fined Rs 2 lakhs, and threatened death by hanging if they ever returned.
+Miranda, all the 21 arrested priests were issued orders of expulsion to Goa, fined 20,000,000 (2 lakh) rupees, and threatened death by hanging if they ever returned.
 Tipu ordered the destruction of 27 Catholic churches.